Currencies Direct

 👥 Patterns

-In addition, Hotjar recordings to detect patterns of repeat behaviour through the desktop website was very useful to analyse the registration process (01 Account > 02 Details > 03 Identity > 04 Confirm).
-The participant segment integrated Hotjar users ID from different countries ranging from UK to Spain, Thailand, New Zealand, and United States.
+In addition, Hotjar recordings were used to identify patterns of repeated behavior on the desktop website, particularly within the registration flow (01 Account > 02 Details > 03 Identity > 04 Confirm).
+The participant segment included users from multiple countries, including the UK, Spain, Thailand, New Zealand, and the United States.

 📋 Recommendations for Improvement